bencarlson/Sitecore-Commerce-v902-Scaled-Installation/README.md

 Copy Deploy folder to c:\Deploy_XC

-Review CM instance config files for "test-rb-xconnect", "$prefix-xconnect" or similar, replace with appropriate xconnect instance name (i.e. collection, collectionsearch, reporting, processing, etc.)
+Review CM instance config files for "test-<client>-xconnect", "$prefix-xconnect" or similar, replace with appropriate xconnect instance name (i.e. collection, collectionsearch, reporting, processing, etc.)

 In the Deploy_xc folder, create a new folder called "assets" download the following and put into the assets folder: